Episodes Epistemology

 WALKER: Right.
 Worry about integrity, not reputation.

 TALEB: Yeah.
-I mean, as you advance in age you go back.
+I mean, as you advance in age, you go back.
 If you're doing things right, you go back to your childhood values.
 Your childhood values were about honour and taking a stand when needed.
 And then you continue.
 And every time I take a stand, I feel it's existential.
 I feel I've done something.

-But what I'm saying is that Danny doesn't have the same representation, and someone complained about him, among his circle of friends, jokingly.
-He said, “For me, happiness has a different value.”
-For Danny it’s eating mozzarella in Tuscany.
+But what I'm saying is that Danny doesn't have the same representation.
+And someone complained about him, among his circle of friends, jokingly.
+He said, “For me, happiness has a different value.
+For Danny, it’s eating mozzarella in Tuscany.”
 That's his idea of … you know, it’s hedonic.
 Therefore, he analysed everything in terms of the hedonic treadmill.

 But I'm sure deep down Danny was not like that.
 He realised that was not what life was about.